gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/setting-up-integrations-gij-cloud.md

 ---

 title: Setting up integrations
-description:
+description: How to set up and manage Git repository integrations in Jira Cloud
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-Setup repositories and manage them in the Git Integration app configuration in Jira.
+Set up repositories and manage them in the Git Integration app configuration in Jira.

 ![](/wp-content/uploads/gij-gitcloud-managed-ui-integrations-page-2025.png)